Paying Off a Student Loan: How Long Does It Take?

 Regardless of whether students end up with subsidized or unsubsidized loans, most are automatically enrolled in the Standard Repayment Plan.
 Through this plan, monthly payments are a fixed amount of at least $50 and made for up to 10 years.
 But there is some room for adjustments based on one’s income.
 Some of the other options include:

-This repayment plan can be stretched out over 30 years and is typically used by those who start out with a low income but expect it to increase over time.
-Monthly payments start just above interest and rise every two years.
-With this plan, the average monthly payments for student loans typically start at about $25.
-Additionally, most of the early payments go toward the interest, so the repayment is slower than usual.
+This repayment plan typically lasts 10 years (or up to 30 for consolidated loans) and is used by those who start out with a low income but expect it to increase over time.
+Monthly payments start lower and rise every two years.

-This plan reduces monthly payments by using longer repayment terms that range between 12 and 30 years.
-But the lower payments over an extended period of time mean that you’ll be in debt for longer.
-Moreover, you’re likely to end up paying back double the amount that you originally borrowed because of the student loan rates.
+This plan reduces monthly payments by using longer repayment terms of up to 25 years.
+To qualify, you must have more than $30,000 in outstanding Direct Loans.
+Lower payments over an extended period mean you’re likely to end up paying back significantly more than you originally borrowed due to interest accumulation.

 Private Loans